MP Estate Planning UK

 What are the contact details for trustees dealing with trust and estate tax matters?

-For trustees and personal representatives needing help with administration, income tax and capital gains on an estate, ring the Trusts and Deceased Estates Helpline on 0300 123 1072.
+For trustees and personal representatives needing help with trust administration, income tax returns (SA900) and capital gains on an estate, ring the Trusts and Deceased Estates Helpline on 0300 123 1072.
 This line also handles probate and inheritance tax queries.
-Keep your estate reference and tax years to hand to speed up the call.
+Keep your estate or trust UTR reference, the date of death and the relevant tax years to hand to speed up the call.

 Which number should I call for probate or inheritance tax questions?

-Use the Probate and Inheritance Tax Helpline on 0300 123 1072 for questions about IHT forms, probate procedures and reporting an estate.
-We recommend calling during quieter times mid-week and early morning to reduce waiting times.
+Use the Probate and Inheritance Tax Helpline on 0300 123 1072 for questions about IHT forms (such as IHT400 or IHT205), probate procedures and reporting an estate to HMRC.
+We recommend calling during quieter times — mid-week and early morning — to reduce waiting times.
+Remember that IHT must generally be paid within six months of the end of the month of death, and the nil rate band has been frozen at £325,000 per person since 2009.

 How do I call from abroad about an estate or trust matter?

 If you are overseas, call +44 300 123 1072.
-Have the estate or trust reference, dates of death and any relevant tax return details ready.
-International callers may face different wait times and charges.
+Have the estate or trust reference, date of death, National Insurance number of the deceased, and any relevant tax return details ready.
+International callers may face different wait times and their phone provider may apply different call charges.

 When should I use the dedicated helpline for administering a trust or estate?